soyart/artnoi.com/artnoi.com/src/blog/etc/audio-fidelity/index.md

 These 2 topics are very interesting especially when it comes to evaluating audio performance, so I recommend that you read about them first if you have not.

-> People coming from analog systems are going to perceive higher-fidelity solid-state
-> and digital system as sterile, dry, tinny because they're used to their good old trusted analog devices
-> (which produces more harmonic distortion that we humans tend to prefer naturally).
+People coming from analog systems are going to perceive higher-fidelity solid-state and digital system as sterile, dry, tinny because they're used to their good old trusted analog devices (which produces more harmonic distortion that we humans tend to prefer naturally).

+Even if we ignore the bad implementation of early home digital audio, it's still understandable that audiophiles might find digital audio *bad* despite the digital implementation being superb.

-When digital audio first came mainstream, say, in the 1970s-80s, >90% of commercial recordings used analog medium, and hence the tape hiss and _all the crap was transcoded (i.e. carried over) to the newly introduced CDs_.
+This is because when digital audio first came mainstream, say, in the 1970s-80s, >90% of commercial recordings used analog medium, and hence the tape hiss and all the crap was transcoded and reproduced (i.e. carried over) to the digital master.

 People were never before able to experience such high-def audio quality in analog gears, so when digital audio reveals flaws of analog recording, people called digital audio 'tinny'.

-Another contributing factor was that older speakers and other audio components of the time when CD was introduced were also NOT designed to handle higher frequencies very well, resulting in even worse degradation.
+Another contributing factor was that older speakers and other audio components of the time when CD was introduced were also NOT designed to handle higher frequencies very well, resulting in even worse fidelity due to the transducer's non-linearity.